Last week you noticed your teeth were a little more sensitive than usual.

 It’s accredited by organizations such as the Joint Commission International (JCI) and the International Team for Implantology.

-If you plan to visit BIDC for dental tourism, its Ratchada branch has a 30-room hotel within the dental center.
+Its Ratchada branch has a 30-room hotel within the dental center, making it convenient if you want to stay there and receive complex treatments like dental implants.
 There are also restaurants, cafes, and banks on the first floor of BIDC.

 BIDC is easily accessible by MRT and has on-site parking.
 For added convenience, BIDC also has clinics in Siam Paragon and Emquartier shopping malls.